 The international standing of UCD has grown in recent years; it is currently ranked within the top 1% of institutions world-wide.
-USC is also Ireland's most globally engaged university with over 30,000 students drawn from over 120 countries, and includes 5,500 students based at locations outside the Republic of Ireland.
+UCD is also Ireland's most globally engaged university with over 30,000 students, drawn from over 120 countries, and includes 5,500 students based at locations outside the Republic of Ireland.

 For more information, please contact the project manager Dr Rosemarie Gannon, O'Brien Centre for Science - East, University College Dublin (UCD), Belfield, Dublin 4, Ireland.
 E-mail: email@example.com or visit UCD's project page

-The Agri-Food and Biosciences Institute (AFBI) is a multi-disciplinary scientific institute offering world-class scientific services to a wide range of customers in the agri-food sector.
+AFBI is a multi-disciplinary scientific institute, offering world-class scientific services to a wide range of customers in the agri-food sector.
 They provide analytical & diagnostic, research & development and scientific training & advice in agriculture, food, animal and plant health, marine and freshwater ecosystems and the agri-environment.
-They operate across seven sites in Northern Ireland and have a purpose built marine research vessel which operates in the Irish Sea from the Port of Belfast.
-Their state-of-the-art equipment is used by world-renowned scientists to provide sophisticated and reliable results, coupled with expert interpretation to provide advice for customers.
-They participate in top-level research consortia with some of the world’s most well-respected research organisations, universities and agencies globally, including China, the United States and Canada.
-They have dedicated Research Support officers to identify and explore potential collaboration opportunities with new and existing partners.
+They operate across seven sites in Northern Ireland, and have a purpose built marine research vessel which operates in the Irish Sea, from the Port of Belfast.
+Their state-of-the-art equipment is used by world-renowned scientists to provide sophisticated and reliable results, coupled with expert interpretation, to provide advice for customers.
+AFBI participate in top-level research consortia, with well-respected research organisations, universities and agencies globally, including China, the United States and Canada; AFBI have dedicated Research Support officers to identify and explore potential collaboration opportunities with new and existing partners.

-Keep Northern Ireland Beautiful is a charity working towards the vision of a cleaner, greener Northern Ireland by running environmental education programmes and awareness raising campaigns, increasing volunteering opportunities and reporting on local environmental quality.
-Keep Northern Ireland Beautiful runs a range of awareness raising and volunteering campaigns including the BIG Spring Clean and the Clean Coast programme as well as local environmental quality programmes such as international Eco-Schools and Blue Flag programmes, the Seaside Award, Borough Cleanliness Surveys and Live Here Love Here Green Business Awards.
-For more information email Emma Johnston; Emma.Johnston@keepnorthernirelandbeautiful.org
+KNIB is a charity working towards the vision of a cleaner, greener Northern Ireland, by running environmental education programmes and awareness raising campaigns, increasing volunteering opportunities and reporting on local environmental quality; including the BIG Spring Clean and the Clean Coast programme, as well as, the Eco-Schools and Blue Flag programmes, the Seaside Award, Borough Cleanliness Surveys and Live Here Love Here Green Business Awards.
+For more information email Emma Johnston: firstname.lastname@example.org